• Skip to primary navigation

 Can I make this dish in a slow cooker?

 Yes, you can make lamb shanks in a slow cooker.
 Brown the lamb in a frying pan then transfer it to a slow cooker along with the rest of the ingredients (except the cornflour).
-Cook on low for 7 to 8 hours or on high for 5 to 6 hours.
+Cook on low for 7 to 8 hours or high for 5 to 6 hours.
 Thicken as per the recipe instructions.

 Can I make lamb shanks in advance?

 Yes, you cook this dish up to 3 days in advance and store it in a covered container in the refrigerator.
 When you are ready to eat it, transfer the lamb shanks, gravy and vegetables to a large saucepan, cover with a lid and heat it gently on the stove until piping hot.
-Alternatively, you can transfer the lamb to a casserole dish and reheat it in the oven at 180C / 360F for about 10 minutes until heated through.
+Alternatively, you can transfer the lamb to a casserole dish and reheat it in the oven at 180C / 360F for about 10 minutes until well heated.

 Save for later